vanessaanckenb/sort-lists-with-comparator/README.md

 </br>
 </br>

-* Sorting lists with anonymous classes - Example E
+* Example F: Sorting lists with anonymous classes

 Above we created a class to be able to implement the Compartor and override the comparison method